qquais/BrainViz/README.md

 # 🧠 EEG Reader - Chrome Extension

 **EEG Reader** is a Chrome extension that automatically detects, intercepts, and visualizes EEG signal files directly in the browser.
-It supports `.txt`, `.edf`, `.csv`, and `.zip` EEG data formats and provides an intuitive interface for both automatic and manual visualization.
+It supports `.txt`, `.edf` EEG data formats and provides an intuitive interface for both automatic and manual visualization.

 ---